-“[Husband] went inside with his dog and noticed the dog quickly ran towards the recreation room.
-The recreation room was closed and [husband] could hear his wife’s I-Pad yoga application playing in the room so he knew she was still doing yoga but he could not see her.
+“[Huck] went inside with his dog and noticed the dog quickly ran towards the recreation room.
+The recreation room was closed and [Huck] could hear his wife’s I-Pad yoga application playing in the room so he knew she was still doing yoga but he could not see her.

 “Normally, he said she would come out and give the dog granola and nine blueberries for breakfast.
 Since she was still doing yoga, he went into the master bathroom and saw a bag filled with clothes that was not picked up by charity.
 He thought to himself that he needed to drop the clothes off that day and started getting ready to leave.
 He then saw an old package that he needed to mail out that day.
 It was a birthday gift for his nephew, which he needed to mail that day in order for it to make it in time for his nephew’s birthday.
 He completely forgot about the charity bag filled with clothes and was thinking how he had to go to the post office in Los Alamitos to drop off the package.

-The video below, taken into evidence by the LBPD on March 4, 2014, shows activity inside the house from 8:43 a.m. to 8:53 a.m. real time on the morning of March 3, 2014.
-The husband’s activities do not match what he told the police he was doing.
+The video below, seized by LBPD on March 4, 2014, shows activity inside the house from 8:43 a.m. to 8:53 a.m. real time on the morning of March 3, 2014.
+Huck’s activities do not match what he told police.
 No audio was recorded.
-The time code on the video is 24 minutes ahead of real time.
+NOTE: The time code on the video is 24 minutes ahead of real time.

-According to the video, the husband entered the house with the dog at time code 09:07.
-The husband wore sunglasses with attached Bluetooth earbuds, which covered his ears.
+According to the video, Huck entered the house with the dog at time code 09:07.
+Huck wore sunglasses with attached Bluetooth earbuds, which covered his ears.
 He continued to wear the earbuds as he fed the dog a treat in the kitchen, removed his coat, and walked off camera.